-ElastiCluster is our solution for automation of basic sysadmin tasks: provisioning and initial setup of a computing infrastructure.
 ElastiCluster provides a command line tool and a Python API to create, set up and resize computing clusters hosted on IaaS cloud infrastructures.

 Main function is to get a compute cluster up and running with a single command.

 Effectively, a wrapper around Ansible • which provides: